 Probable suicides

 This page provides national data on probable suicides among children and young people aged 5-24 years.
-Data is not available at a health board level.
+Data is not available at Health Board level.

-In the period 2011 to 2020, the average probable suicide rate among 5–24-year-olds was seven deaths per 100,000 people.
-This is considerably lower than the rate of suicide deaths among those aged 25 year and over (18 deaths per 100,000 people).
-However, there has been fluctuation throughout this period.
-The suicide rate among 5–24-year-olds decreased from eight in 2011 to a low of four in 2015, then increased to a high of nine in 2019.
+In the period 2013 to 2023, the average probable suicide rate among 5–24-year-olds was seven deaths per 100,000 people.
+This is considerably lower than the rate of suicide deaths among those aged 25 years and over (17 deaths per 100,000 people).
+However, there has been fluctuation throughout this period, with the suicide rate among 5–24-year-olds at a low of four in 2015 and a high of nine in 2019.
 The suicide rate among 25+ age group shows a similar pattern of fluctuation.

 Notes